 Research Mentor: Ann Dozier, PhD

 Now: Daniela is a Postdoctoral Fellow in Chronic Disease at Geisinger Health System.

 Molly Jaynes Wilson, PhD

-Molly received her undergraduate degree summa cum laude in music from the University of Cincinnati.
+Molly received her undergraduate degree summa cum laude in music (specifically, violin) from the University of Cincinnati Conservatory of Music.
 She defended her dissertation, “Motor Sequence Performance and Pattern Awareness: Impact of Dystonia” in October 2016 under the guidance of Dr. Jonathan Mink.
-This research, for which she was awarded a F31 fellowship from the National Institute of Neurological Disorders and Stroke, focused on motor learning in musicians and nonmusicians with a neurological disorder called dystonia.
+This research, for which she was awarded a F31 fellowship from the National Institute of Neurological Disorders and Stroke, focused on motor learning in musicians and non-musicians with a neurological disorder called dystonia.

 Research Mentor: Jonathan Mink, MD, PhD

 Now: Molly is an Associate for Academic Analytics, a higher education data solutions company.